Upload Additional Data to Analyze Employee Performance

 Objectives

 We will first walk you through how to determine if the data you want to load is already modeled as part of Visier's analytic model.
-Assuming it is, we will take you through the data onboarding process once again where we will upload the data file in the studio experience, generate sources, create mappings, generate a data version, configure concepts, and validate your data.
+Assuming it is, we will take you through the data onboarding process once again where we will upload the data file in Studio, generate sources, create mappings, generate a data version, configure concepts, and validate your data.

 In our example, we want to bring in employee performance data to capture the performance ratings from performance reviews and get insight into the overall performance of our organization and how many high performers are leaving.